AnubhavBhatla/AnubhavBhatla.github.io/_pages/about.md

 I am deeply interested in the research area of Computer Architecture, which involves a good mix of fascinating topics in Electrical and Computer Science.
 I am currently working on research topics in Hardware Security, designing cache structures to ensure security against various side-channel attacks.
 I am also exploring branch predictor partitioning techniques for security and performance.

-Outside of academics, I enjoy reading books (mostly fiction) and follow sports such as tennis, cricket, and badminton.
+Outside of academics, I enjoy reading books (mostly fiction) and play sports such as tennis, squash, and badminton.
 I have also completed one year of training under the National Cadet Corps (NCC) at IIT Bombay.

 Research Interests:
 ------------------